Overview

 Portugal approved a new military programming law in 2019 with a forecasted expenditure of approximately $5.3 billion through 2030.
 The country is primarily focused on enhancing its defense capabilities to secure its maritime borders, develop its cyber warfare capabilities and reinforce its assets to better support the missions where Portugal is involved under NATO, U.N. or EU mandates.
 The planned defense expenditure may contribute to improve Portugal’s NATO goal of 2% of GDP dedicated to military spending.

 In addition, the Portuguese Air Force is now responsible for all aerial firefighting operations and management, including leasing the necessary aircrafts ranging from light helicopters to amphibious waterbombers needed to combat wildfires.
 The last tender to lease aerial firefighters was launched in 2019 for 2020-2023.
-The Portuguese Air Force is also assessing its current fleet of aircraft to upgrade or acquire new equipment that can be used in aerial firefighting.
+The Portuguese Air Force is also assessing its current fleet of aircrafts to upgrade or acquire new equipment that can be used in aerial firefighting.

 Nevertheless, US exporters should be aware that, like in many EU countries, there is a push to buy European, namely from the European Defense Agency.
 Engaging with the Portuguese Government and identifying local partners as early as possible is highly recommended.